Notice of Privacy Practices

 We may disclose medical information about you for public health activities.

-These activities generally include the following:
+These activities generally include

 - To prevent or control disease, injury or disability;